ethz-msrl/hk_mrc/README.md

 # hk_mrc
-ROS packes used to interface with the Navion installed in the Multi-Scale Medical Roboics Center in Hong Kong
+ROS packes used to interface with the Navion installed in the Multi-Scale Medical Robotics Center in Hong Kong

  <table border = "0">
      <tr>